wevm/wagmi/.github/CONTRIBUTING.md

 #### 6. Add your team to CODEOWNERS.

-It is critical connectors are updated in a timely manner and actively maintained so that users of wagmi can rely on them in production settings.
-The wagmi core team will provide as much assistance as possible to keep connectors up-to-date with breaking changes from wagmi, but it is your responsibility to ensure that any dependencies and issues/discussions related to the connector are handled in a timely manner.
+It is critical connectors are updated in a timely manner and actively maintained so that users of Wagmi can rely on them in production settings.
+The Wagmi core team will provide as much assistance as possible to keep connectors up-to-date with breaking changes from Wagmi, but it is your responsibility to ensure that any dependencies and issues/discussions related to the connector are handled in a timely manner.

 In support of this goal, add at least one member of your team to the [CODEOWNERS](./CODEOWNERS) file so that you get notified of pull requests, issues, etc. related to your connector.
 You can add your team like this: